 - Requests are routed between static content, upstream servers, and local apps

-- Requests are filtered and dispatched with compound matching rules
+- Requests are filtered and dispatched with complex matching rules that support regular expressions

 - Apps in multiple languages and language versions run side by side